sigmaSd/deno-ffi-template/README.md

 deno task run
 ```

+## Notes

+- If you have created a new repo, the repo url inside `src/mod.ts` needs to
+  change to match the repo you're using
+- When you change the rust library name, remember to also change the name in the
+  github workflow (just grep for hello)

 ## Publishing a rust library with github action

 The repo comes with a workflow that builds the rust library for